MmightyGame/smarttime/README.md

 # <h1> <img src="MainLogo.png" width="60"> SmartTime </h1>

+Stop guessing where your time goes.

-SmartTime is a clean and powerful app that tracks how you actually spend your time on your computer.
+SmartTime runs silently in the background and gives you a clear picture of how you actually spend your day — every app, every project, every minute.
-It gives you clear insights into your daily usage so you can stay focused and improve your productivity.

 What you get:

-Real-time tracking of app usage,
+Real-time app tracking with zero setup
-Clear breakdown of productive vs non-productive time, Simple and minimal interface,
-Smart insights to help you improve your habits.

-Installation:
+Instant breakdown of focused work vs. wasted time
+A clean, distraction-free interface that stays out of your way Smart daily insights that help you build better habits over time

+Getting started:
-Go to the "Releases" section,
+Go to the Releases section
-Download the latest version (.exe),\
+Download the latest .exe
-Open the file

-If Windows shows a warning:

-Click "More info"
-Click "Run anyway"

-SmartTime runs locally and is built to be fast, simple, and distraction-free.
+Open and run it
+If Windows shows a security warning, click More info → Run anyway.
+SmartTime is open and fully local — nothing leaves your machine.

+100% local*.
+No cloud.
+Just clarity.

+*Accounts are saved in the cloud, read Terms Of Serivce&Privacy Policy for more info